Data Science Minor

-Gabriela originally entered Northeastern as a Computer Science major, but found her true passion in ethics.
-Through coursework and an enriching study abroad program, she has been able to combine her interests in technology and ethics as a Philosophy major with a Data Science minor.
+Gabriela Compagni originally entered Northeastern as a Computer Science major, but found her true passion in ethics.
+Through flexible coursework and an enriching study abroad program, she combined her interests in technology and ethics as a Philosophy major with a Data Science minor.

 Related Schools & Departments

-Gabriela took part in the inaugural Data, Ethics, and Culture program, one of the first 8 Northeastern students to spend a semester at the New College of the Humanities in London.
+She took part in the inaugural Data, Ethics, and Culture program as one of the first 8 Northeastern students to spend a semester at the New College of the Humanities in London.

-Research Assistant for Artificial Intelligence Data Ethics.
-Helped weekly meetings centered on various topics in the AI Data Ethics sphere, such as deep fakes & dark patterns.
+Gabriela became a research assistant for AI Data Ethics.
+She helped facilitate weekly meetings on various topics in AI Data Ethics, such as deep fakes and dark patterns.